mienaikoe/ziyu/Chapters/8_Chapter.md

 Kip butted in, "It will take too long to get there.
 Thi'll be dead by the time we start running."

-The crowd paused, and then a woman spoke up, "Everyone gather kindling from the treeline.
+The crowd paused, and then a woman spoke up, "Everyone gather kindling from the forest.
 We'll start a fire here."

-They sprung into action while the woman rushed over to Kip, still pushing on the child's hearts.
+Those who were able sprung into action while the woman rushed over to Kip, still pushing on the child's hearts.

 She said, "I'm Cas, a doctor from Shaki.
 I can take over if you're tired."